Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 ## Key concepts
 The following components make up the Azure Table Service:
-* The storage account and a table within the storage account, which contains a set of entities
+* The storage account
+* A table within the storage account, which contains a set of entities
 * An entity within a table, as a dictionary

 The Azure Table client library for Python allows you to interact with each of these components through the